United Breast Cancer Foundation: Overview

 Founded in October 2000, the United Breast Cancer Foundation (UBCF) is a national 501(c)(3) nonprofit that began as a small grassroots organization serving low-income, under and uninsured women and men in New York.
+UBCF provides breast cancer-related assistance programs and financial support services to patients and families.

-UBCF has grown to serve women, men and their families across the country as a national philanthropic organization.
-UBCF has been a Combined Federal Campaign-approved charity since 2013.
+The foundation has been a Combined Federal Campaign-approved charity since 2013.

-Fundraising
+Fundraising and criticisms

-UBCF reported total income of $35,342,874 for the year ending December 31, 2021.
+According to its IRS Form 990 filings, UBCF reported total revenue of $35.3 million for the year ending December 31, 2021.
 It has received a Three-Star rating of "Good" from Charity Navigator, based on an assessment of its financial health and governance policies.

 In 2013, the United Breast Cancer Foundation was ranked No. 35 on a list of "America's Worst Charities" compiled by The Center for Investigative Reporting and The Tampa Bay Times.
 The rankings were based on how much they spent on fundraising.
 UBCF spent $7.2 million of the $12.7 million it had raised in 2014 on professional fundraising consultants.

-The organization has been criticized for highly aggressive street marketing tactics under investigation by the NYS Attorney General's Office.
+UBCF fundraising practices have received criticism from the NYS Attorney General's Office.

-The founder and executive director of UBCF is Stephanie Mastroianni, who was inspired to form the organization after her mother died from breast cancer at the age of 42.
-Mastroianni is not a volunteer and is one of the highest paid non-profit leaders in the world at $324,500.
-According to the organization's IRS Form 990, the board is stacked with family members: Mastroianni, her father, Nicholas Mastroianni Sr., and her brother, Nicholas Mastroianni Jr., who comprise the three members of the board of directors.
+Stephanie Mastroianni, founder of UBCF, has served as UBCF's executive director since 2001.
+Public nonprofit filings have reported compensation paid to Mastroianni and listed members of the Mastroianni family among the organization's directors.

+Kars-R-Us and FTC complaint

-UBCF was named in a federal complaint and summary order filed by the FTC and signed alongside twenty-two state Attorneys General.
-The complaint alleges gross misappropriation of funding within the UBCF.
+In 2025, UBCF was named in a complaint and summary order filed by the Federal Trade Commission and other state agencies regarding fundraising activities conducted on its behalf by Kars-R-Us.com.
+The FTC alleged that deceptive representations were made to donors regarding vehicle donations benefiting UBCF.